Mandras/teambookmark/README.md

 ## What is it ?

-TeamBookmark is an addon for Mozilla Firefox and Google Chrome.
+TeamBookmark is an addon for Mozilla Firefox, Google Chrome and Opera.

 It is used to easily synchronize a bookmark folder with a team.